3 Steps to Creating an Optimal Sleep Environment

 1. Select A Cool Temperature

-A lower core temperature sends sleep signals to the brain, while a higher core temperature can make it hard to achieve deep, restful sleep.
+If you don’t have a HVAC unit, then it is advisable that you get one because a lower core temperature sends sleep signals to the brain, while a higher core temperature can make it hard to achieve deep, restful sleep.

 An ideal thermostat setting is generally between 60-67 degrees Fahrenheit.
 Obviously, temperatures toward the lower end of that range can be a challenge on both your HVAC system and your wallet during our hot Tennessee summers.